redhat-ai-dev/model-catalog-example/multi-model-service/docs/code/access.md

 ## API Schema
 <!--
 The name of the api, model-service-api, is grabbed from the name field in the ai-catalog.yaml metadata for the api.

+TechDocs read this as a URL starting from where the docs are located, so we can use ../ behaviour to navigate the TechDocs to reference other resources/components/apis
 -->
 The API Schema is available [here](../../../../../api/model-service-api/definition).